Interview

 Vanda: I can certainly relate that it doesn’t get any easier.
 Some things are better - I feel like I know my craft of writing better and have learnt more with each successive novel.
 Because I write a series I feel like my main cast of characters are an everyday part of my life and Sam is one of the family.
 But there is still the angst over have I created a satisfying story with enough turns and twists to satisfy the reader, have my characters grown and developed as people, are they real enough?
 Which is funny considering we write fiction.

 My planning is still pretty organic.
-I don’t write a detailed synopsis - I tend to know the beginning and the end and a number of pivotal scenes, and then for my way between them
+I don’t write a detailed synopsis - I tend to know the beginning and the end and a number of pivotal scenes, and then find my way between them.

 I’m curious - do you find having a detailed synopsis before you start liberating or limiting?